Yeongcheon: Economy of Yeongcheon

-Yeongcheon is famous for Grape and Wine.
-It is the largest producer of Grape which has almost 20% of Grape Production in Korea and some of the grapes are exported to United States, Canada and Southeast Asia.
+Yeongcheon is famous for grapes and wine.
+It is the largest producer of grapes which has almost 20% of grape production in Korea and some of the grapes are exported to United States, Canada and Southeast Asia.

-Yeongcheon also has 11 Wineries.
-The Wineries use Kyoho, Muscat Bailey A, Shine Muscat and Campbell Early Cultivals.
+Yeongcheon also has 15 wineries.
+The wineries use Kyoho, Muscat Bailey A, Shine Muscat and Campbell early cultivars to make wine.

-Yeongcheon produces other crops such as Rice, Peach, Apple, Plum, Garlic and others.
+Yeongcheon produces other crops such as rice, peaches, apples, plums, garlic and others.

 Administrative divisions

 Yeongcheon is divided into 1 eup, 10 myeon and 5 dong.

 Festivals

 The Bohyeon Mountain Starlight Festival takes place in summer and is centered in the Bohyeon Mountain Observatory, which houses the third-largest telescope in Korea.
 In late summer, the Grape Festival takes place, hosting events such as the Miss Grape contest and a grape-eating competition.
 Yeongcheon is also well known for its Herbal Medicine Festival, which takes place in October and hosts traditional singing and a variety of herbs which are about 480 Herbal Medicine and Wine which made by Yeongcheon's grapes festival is also famous.